 The quality and history of the textiles I use is very important to me.
 When I started Maragold Designs, I promised myself that quality is something I would never compromise.
 The story of the materials with which I design become naturally infused into the design itself and that is in turn shared with you.
-The story of Burel wool is empowering and from it emerges a larger message - where there is a will, there’s a way and doing things the right way will prevail in the end.
+I find the history of Burel wool empowering and from it emerges a larger message - where there is a will, there’s a way and doing things the right way will prevail in the end.

 I could use any wool from anywhere in the world and it would still be wool.
 However, it’s the story of Burel wool from Portugal that makes it special, and one that I hope you’ll help me continue sharing.

 I recently received an email from the company chronicling its history and I can’t help but pass it on.
 It's incredible to me that it’s only been thirteen years since the wool industry in the Serra da Estrela mountains of Portugal was revived; and it continues being rebuilt today.
 In the 1960's, the rise of synthetic materials caused decay of an industry that was the heart and soul of the region; the livelihood of many of its inhabitants.

 In 2006, mountain explorers Isabel Costa and João Tomás discovered an old sanatorium in the Serra da Estrela mountains which they restored into a hotel.
 This restoration began "a long process of heritage recovery that continues today."
 In the building of that hotel, the two sought out local elements to incorporate into the design and that is when they uncovered the longstanding history of wool in the region.